sofiemartins/HiRep/Doc/user_guide/input_file.md

 The seed is only used when the random number generator is not initialized from a saved random number state.
 Please be very careful to consider the following notes.

-1. It is very important that if you stop and restart a simulation, for example with the HMC, that you do not restart from the same seed otherwise unwanted and unphysical correlations will be introduced into your results.
+1. It is very important that if you stop and restart a simulation, for example, with the HMC, you do not restart from the same seed; otherwise, unwanted and unphysical correlations will be introduced into your results.
-2. <span style="color:red">**If you are using MPI be aware that you are not using only a single seed, but a seed range, where the first element is 60718 and the last element is 60718 + number of processes.**</span> This means that if, for example, you have a parallelized simulation with 16 processes and you stop and restart from a seed and you change your seed to 60719 your results will be correlated.
+2. <span style="color:red">**If you are using MPI, be aware that you are not using only a single seed but a seed range, where the first element is 60718, and the last element is 60718 + the number of processes.**</span> This means that if, for example, you have a parallelized simulation with 16 processes, stop and restart from a seed, and change your seed to 60719, your results will be correlated.
 You will have to set it to at least 60734.
 3. While you can restart from a saved state, the saved state will only be valid for a specific MPI layout.
-If you move to more or less processes, you will have to restart from a new seed.
+If you move to more or less processes, you must restart from a new seed.

 ### Random number state